Skip to main content

 How Do Lifestyle Factors Mediate Recovery at the Cellular Level?

 Lifestyle interventions work by systematically reversing these suppressive mechanisms.
-A 14-week study involving in obese men demonstrated a significant increase in GnRH, LH, and testosterone, alongside a decrease in inflammatory markers.
+A 14-week study involving diet and exercise in obese men demonstrated a significant increase in GnRH, LH, and testosterone, alongside a decrease in inflammatory markers.
 This suggests a timeline where systemic inflammation, a potent HPA axis activator, can be quelled, allowing the HPG axis to recover.

 The reversal process follows a logical, time-dependent sequence: